ReportedUser/Robot_Control_with_depth_camera/README.md

 ## Project

-The objective of this project was to follow the hand position with a robot.
+This project objective is to follow the hand position with a robot.
 In order to do so this package makes use of mediapipe to identify the hand and moveit for the communication with the robot.

 ## Contents